Additional pH Resources

 Your body becomes imbalanced and overly acidic primarily as a result of three things: The ingestion of acid, the creation of acids (poor digestion), and the improper elimination of acids.

 With regard to pH, unhealthy and unbalanced bodies developed from poor eating and exercise habits make it harder to eliminate acid from the body.
 So the acidic levels continue to build rather than decrease thereby making it harder to rid your body of even the simplest acids like citric.

 Excess acid is simply just bad, bad, for your body in numerous ways.
 When pH is off balances of enzymatic reaction in the body slow down and oxygen delivery to cells is impaired.
 Micro-organisms like viruses and bacteria, and yeast grow more easily, so excess acid also has side effects on our vital organs.
 For example, excess acid affects your kidneys, as one of function of your kidneys is to formulate and excrete your urine and excess acids.
 This also helps keep your blood in an alkaline state.
+At the skin clinic in London you can get quick & non-invasive treatments.
 This of course is critical because your blood is your body’s primary nutrient transport system.
 The danger is that when you have excess acid in your body it mixes with mineral salts, which can result in kidney stones.
 A host of illnesses like cancer and heart disease thrive (grow more easily) in acidic environment.
 Bacteria love acidity as well.
 Overgrowth of bacteria and or yeast in the body can create an even higher acidic environment.

 Our body’s buffer acids by using Minerals, especially Calcium, from food and when not available leaches from the Bones and teeth, which over time leads to bone loss.
 An acidic body also creates inflammation, which in turn leads to disease.